 Education for staff and management

-Whether it’s a guidebook or training, your entire organisation should be made aware of the common scams that allow hackers entry, such as phishing, scam phone calls and emails.
+Whether it’s a guidebook or training, your entire organization should be made aware of the common scams that allow hackers entry, such as phishing, scam phone calls and emails.
 HBR recommends hiring an external cybersecurity team to test your staff.

 A best practice checklist